 The right choice of refrigerants is an ongoing issue in the industry, especially after the European F-Gas Regulation took effect on 1 January 2015, further restricting the use of HFCs (hydrofluorocarbons).
-The eChiller uses water as a refrigerant, therefore making it the optimal solution – environmentally and economically.
+The next step in 2021 implements a further reduction of about 20 % of the quota.

 After a lifetime of use in the eChiller, the water contained in its closed-loop system can be released back into the environment.